3 ways to support your employees during times of uncertainty

 How Employers Can Help New Parents

 Few events that your employees experience are as life-changing as becoming parents.
 That’s why new parents often begin to look at their employee benefits in a new light.
-Now, after all, they’re relying on their employers for new kinds of important support as well as continued financial well-being.
+After all, they may now be relying on their employers for new kinds of important support as well as continued financial well-being.

-As an HR professional, you may also want to take a fresh look at your company’s total rewards strategy to make sure you don’t silo parent-oriented benefits.
-This could happen if you single out important offerings such as parental leave and college savings programs, but don’t always integrate parenthood into the overall financial well-being program.
+As an HR professional, you may also want to take a fresh look at your company’s total rewards strategy to make sure your parent-oriented benefits aren’t siloed as a few stand-alone benefits, such as parental leave and college savings plans, but are well-integrated into your firm’s overall financial well-being program.

 Why Parental Benefits Are Now More Key Than Ever

-The importance of parental benefits may be even more pronounced than it used to be as a growing number of companies strive to reestablish in-person workforces.
+The importance of parental benefits may be even more pronounced than it used to be as a growing number of companies have established return-to-office mandates.

 Even with hybrid schedules, many new parents find it difficult to stay in the workforce.
-Motherly’s recent State of Motherhood report , which surveyed nearly 10,000 mothers, found that the number of stay-at-home mothers nearly doubled from 2022 to 2023, jumping by 10 percentage points from 15% to 25%.
-These numbers suggest that the Great Resignation is continuing for American mothers.
+Motherly’s 2024 State of Motherhood report, which surveyed nearly 6,000 mothers, found that 66% of moms considered leaving the workforce in 2024 due to the stress and cost of childcare.

-The more flexibility and support employers provide, the more willing parents may be to return to work.
+The more flexibility and support employers provide, the more willing new parents may be to return to work — and stay on the job once they do.
 What’s more, employers who understand what employees at any stage of parenting need to maintain and elevate their financial well-being stand to gain enormous loyalty from their staff.

 Today’s diverse workforces require customized programs that can help them achieve their individual and family financial wellness goals.
 This applies to parents of all ages of children as well as to parents of newborns.